 Description

-Students will use patterns to communicate with each other in this fun unit!
-Patterns can be used to transfer information!
+Students will use patterns to communicate with each other in this fun and engaging unit!
 Students will design a solution for transmitting information by using patterns.
+Students will generate and compare multiple solutions that use patterns to transfer information.
 The unit begins by looking at the phenomena of patterns in nature.
-Parts of this can be used as a Distance Learning Package.
+Students will communicate using patterns with easy-to-find materials. ✅

 This resource includes four exciting hands-on activities to address this tricky standard.